Travel

 Baronne Paris Dining Room

 We wish you a year of pure self-indulgent travel, so Paris is always a good idea.
 And it just so happens that Paris is having a moment.
 The classics are packed again.
-The unimaginable has happened with an American is rewriting the culinary rules.
-Finally Michelin stars are landing on chefs who actually understand that dining should be fun.
+The unimaginable has happened with an American rewriting the culinary rules.
+Finally, Michelin stars are landing on chefs who actually understand that dining should be fun.
 In addition to your circuit, these are the best restaurants in Paris to put on the rotation now.

 The Restaurant: La Petite Chaise